 This section shows you how to Install and configure TimescaleDB on PostgreSQL.

-To connect to a PostgreSQL installation on Docker, you need to install:
+To run, and connect to a PostgreSQL installation on Docker, you need to install:

-This section shows you how to install the latest version of PostgreSQL and TimescaleDB on a supported platform using the packages supplied by Timescale.
+This section shows you how to install the latest version of PostgreSQL and TimescaleDB on a supported platform using containers supplied by Timescale.

-docker pull timescale/timescaledb-ha:pg16In this image, the timescaledb extension is pre-created in the default postgres database in both the -ha and non-ha docker images.
-By default, timescaledb is added to any new database you create in these images.
+non-ha image uses Alpine.TimescaleDB is pre-created in the default PostgreSQL database in both the -ha and non-ha docker images.
+By default, TimescaleDB is added to any new database you create in these images.

-docker run -d --name timescaledb -p 5432:5432 -e POSTGRES_PASSWORD=password timescale/timescaledb-ha:pg16If you are running multiple container instances remember to change the port each Docker instance runs on.
+docker run -d --name timescaledb -p 5432:5432 -e POSTGRES_PASSWORD=password timescale/timescaledb-ha:pg17If you are running multiple container instances remember to change the port each Docker instance runs on.

 postgres